kjleitz/notes/cadu.md

 May add tags to tasks... partly because it's good to be able to categorize tasks into types (requires phone call, requires travel, etc.) and partly because my project needs to have a nested form which writes to a model through a custom attribute writer and I can't picture another part of this app that would require that logic.

+Have common tasks built in so you can provide info (e.g. doctor's appointment gives you boxes for reason, date, office, etc.).

+drop down calendar

+warning for requesting a task same day

 - content
 - timestamp
 - date due